AuroraSloan/gnl/README.md

 # gnl
 This program reads from a file (or stdin) line by line and prints to the screen. <br>It will return 1 when a line has been successfully read, 0 if the end of file has been reached, and -1 if there was an error.

-Global variables were not allowed for the get_next_line function portion of this project.<br>The only functions allowed were read, malloc, and free.
+For the get_next_line portion of this project Global variables were not allowed and the only functions allowed were read, malloc, and free.

 Buffer size is defined during compilation and can be set to any number from 1 to INT_MAX.